sammyj-me/sammyj-me.github.io/_posts/2021-03-09-PhoneMount.md

 It's also not very convenient asking strangers to film you every 3 minutes or so.

-I decided to eliminate the bulk of a tripod and opportunities to face social anxiety by designing a smaller "quad-pod" that stands on it's own and can be clamped to anything that fits within the C-clamp inspired vice.
+I decided to eliminate the bulk of a tripod (and social interaction) by designing a smaller "quad-pod" that stands on it's own and can be clamped to anything that fits within the C-clamp inspired vice.

 Early Design Sketches:
 <img src="\media\Project Pics 2021\PhoneMount\sketches.png" alt="Sketches"/>